 Cloud-native solutions, seemingly solve these problems with a theoretical ability to provision and deallocate resources on the fly, however these solutions cannot scale stateful services fast enough as attempting to provision more resources further strains the existing nodes which are already running at capacity and in case of unpredictable spikes this can lead to cascading effects and subsequent downtime.
 In short, the worst time to undertake operational movement, such as expanding a cluster, is when you are over capacity.

 Per-tenant dedicated containers

-Some other database systems apply static isolation boundaries to workloads which require the application developer to preemptively predict how much resource each workload will consume and allocate containers for each tenant.
-In such systems however pools must pre-allocate idle capacity for expansion and containers must have idle capacity to handle spikes as well.
-This approach does not work for shared state as state must be replicated leading to increase in storage costs while data consistency is not guaranteed.
+Some other database systems apply static isolation boundaries to workloads which require the application developer to preemptively predict how many resources each workload will consume and allocate containers for each tenant.
+In such systems however pools must pre-allocate idle capacity for expansion and containers must have the idle capacity to handle spikes as well.
+This approach does not work for the shared state as a state must be replicated leading to increase in storage costs while data consistency is not guaranteed.

 Operational challenges in providing QoS over shared data-sets

 Ensuring quality of service for shared workloads at a scale comes with operational complexity and tradeoffs relating to resource utilization and security of the workloads.
 Listed below are the most significant challenges that a multi-tenant service provider must mitigate in order to provide QoS guarantees -